thorasine/pokemon-counter/README.md

 # PokemonCounter
-A simple specific pokemon encounter counter for a friend
+A simple pokemon encounter counter for a friend